RohanMishra47/Job-Tracker/README.md

 - **Kanban Dashboard** — Intuitive drag-and-drop interface for managing job stages.
 - **Filtering, Sorting & Pagination** — Server-side operations for performance and scalability.
 - **Deep Linking** — Syncs filter and sort state with URLs for reproducible views.
+- 🤖 **AI Job Fit Score** — Uses AI to analyze job descriptions and resumes to suggest the best matches.
 - **Error Handling & Validation** — Consistent and informative feedback across UI and backend.
 - **Responsive Design** — Optimized for desktop, tablet, and mobile devices.